2014 Super Rugby season

-The 2014 Super Rugby season is the fourth season of the 15-team format for the Super Rugby competition involving teams from Australia, New Zealand and South Africa.
-For sponsorship reasons, this competition is known as Asteron Life Super Rugby in Australia, Investec Super Rugby in New Zealand and Vodacom Super Rugby in South Africa.
-Including its past incarnations as Super 12 and Super 14, this is the 19th season for the Southern Hemisphere's premier transnational club competition.
-The conference games will take place every weekend from 15 February until 12 July (with a three-week break between rounds 16 and 17 for internationals games), followed by the finals series, culminating in the grand final on 2 August.
+The 2014 Super Rugby season was the fourth season of the 15-team format for the Super Rugby competition involving teams from Australia, New Zealand and South Africa.
+For sponsorship reasons, this competition was known as Asteron Life Super Rugby in Australia, Investec Super Rugby in New Zealand and Vodacom Super Rugby in South Africa.
+Including its past incarnations as Super 12 and Super 14, this was the 19th season for the Southern Hemisphere's premier transnational club competition.
+The conference games took place every weekend from 15 February until 12 July (with a three-week break between rounds 16 and 17 for internationals games), followed by the finals series, culminating in the grand final on 2 August.
 The winners of the 2014 Super Rugby Season were the New South Wales Waratahs.

 Competition format

 Covering 24 weeks, the schedule features a total of 125 matches.
 The 15 teams are grouped by geography, labelled the Australian Conference, New Zealand Conference and the South African Conference.
 The regular season consists of two types of matches: